 - Stopping at Kynsna for oyster tasting.
 The town hosts an annual oyster festival each July.

-- Plettenberg Bay – known as the “jewel of the Garden Route”, due to its raw natural beauty and spectacular coastline.
-It’s also popular with the South African jet set.
+- Plettenberg Bay is known as the “jewel of the Garden Route”, due to its raw natural beauty and spectacular coastline.
+Stay at Hunter's Country House, a sanctuary of privacy and peace, just outside town.

 Route Highlights: